microsoft/fabric-samples/docs-samples/data-engineering/GraphQL/React-App-Contoso/README.md

 - **Start the server:**

     From the root directory, start the node.js server first which will be in development mode.
-You will need to provide log in credentials that have acces to the GraphQL API to log in:
+You will need to provide log in credentials that have access to the GraphQL API to log in:

 ```sh
 npm start